celsowm/metal-orm/docs/level-3-backend-tutorial.md

 # Level 3 Tutorial: Decorator Entities in a Backend API

  This tutorial builds a small blog-style HTTP API (users, posts, tags) using MetalORM's **Level 3** decorator layer plus the runtime/Unit of Work.
 You'll:

  - Describe your schema with decorators and bootstrap it into `TableDef`s.
-- Plug an `OrmContext` into a real driver (PostgreSQL via `pg` in this example).
+ - Plug an `OrmContext` into a real driver (PostgreSQL via `pg` in this example) and optionally manage request-scoped work with an `OrmSession`.
  - Work with entities and relations and persist changes with a single `saveChanges()`.
 - Expose the workflow over HTTP with Express.

 > The code samples use TypeScript with ESM.
 Adjust imports if you prefer CJS.